ldaniels528/trifecta/README.md

 The response was 106, meaning there are 106 messages containing a frequency greater than 2500.

-Now suppose you want to view the first message whose frequency is  greater than 2500, you could issue the `kFindOne` command:
+Suppose you want to view the first message whose frequency is  greater than 2500, you could issue the `kFindOne` command:

     kafka:com.shocktrade.topTalkers/0:0> kFindOne frequency > 2500
     + ------------------------------------- +